CCC-AI-era/CCC-AI-era.github.io/_pages/events/2025-06-conference.md

 **Sign up here: [https://uofg.qualtrics.com/jfe/form/SV_9mES58VB4oVs418](https://uofg.qualtrics.com/jfe/form/SV_9mES58VB4oVs418)**

-Discussions will be cantered around talks presented by interdisciplinary speakers and our own research project studying the impact of generative AI, specifically ChatGPT, on students’ coding creativity and confidence (see [abstract at the bottom](#abstract)).
+Discussions will be centred around talks presented by interdisciplinary speakers and our own research project studying the impact of generative AI, specifically ChatGPT, on students’ coding creativity and confidence (see [abstract at the bottom](#abstract)).

 # Draft Schedule